HalilDeniz/HalilDeniz/README.md

 ## About Me

-I'm 23 years old and currently live in Mersin city.
+I'm 23 years old.
 I'm a student of cybersecurity and programming.
 Due to my interest in technology and learning, I enjoy working with computers and coding.

 ## Skills